 Calhoun County provides north Mississippi with a bucolic idyll between the burgeoning metro areas of Tupelo and Grenada.
-Two rivers, the Skuna and the Yalobusha, run from east to west through Calhoun at more or less equal distances into the Yazoo via the Tallahatchie, so geographically the county is divided by God into thirds.
+The Skuna and Yalobusha Rivers, run east to west through Calhoun at equal distance into the Yazoo via the Tallahatchie, so geographically the county is divided by God into thirds.
 The land is typical of north central Mississippi; rolling wooded hills creased by bottomlands.
-Given the proximity to Oxford, the county could very well provide a model of Yoknapatawpha, but the seat, Pittsboro, named for a town in North Carolina, is a sleepy village, which runs contrary to Faulkner’s bustling profile of Jefferson.
+Given the proximity to Oxford, the county provides a model (if not original) of Yoknapatawpha, but the county seat Pittsboro is sleepy village, contrary to Faulkner’s bustling Jefferson.
 Pittsboro sits atop a ridge of hills that marks the southern edge of the Skuna River Valley.
 To the south, the land slopes in a more leisurely manner to the Yalobusha River just south of Vardaman, Derma and Calhoun City.
 Pittsboro is the smallest county seat in the state of Mississippi, both in population (212) and in area (one square mile).

 Jo Brans is a member of the Reid family, which has lived in Pittsboro for time out of mind.
-A writer, Brans has explored many subjects, most in a scholarly vein, but her book Feast Here Awhile is a thoughtful examination of the changes in American cuisine from the 50s to the 90s, an era during which many writers claim that the country came of age in its culinary sensibilities.
+A writer, Brans has explored many subjects, most in a scholarly vein, but her book Feast Here Awhile is a thoughtful examination of the changes in American cuisine from the 50s to the 90s.

 Feast Here Awhile (the title, by the way, is taken from Shakespeare’s Pericles, I,iv,107) is the story of her own culinary coming of age that takes her from the gentle hills of north Mississippi to Belhaven College in Jackson (which was strictly for young ladies until the year after she graduated in 1955), to various locations in Texas, Minnesota and, finally, New York City as well as through two marriages, one to an American journalist, the other to a Dutch academic.
 Brans moves from her mother’s kitchen through college cafeterias, Texas eateries and European fare on to DeNiro’s TriBeCa Grill in NYC.
 She also moves through (predictably, since the book has a pronounced literary bent) Childe, Beard and Rosso, managing to mention Proust, Welty and Kerouac on the way.
 Indeed, Brans is somewhat of a compulsive name-dropper, both of the famous and the near-famous, but I was infinitely proud of her for managing to squeeze in Ernie Mickler and his wonderful White Trash Cooking.
 In short, Feast Here Awhile is a personal encapsulation of the American culinary experience in the second half of the twentieth century, and a compelling read from any standpoint.
 It helps, of course, to be up on the literature, culinary and otherwise, but Brans is an excellent writer and rarely boring.
 I would recommend this book for any Southerner interested in food and cooking, more specifically Mississippians of that bent and particularly the good people of Calhoun County itself.